pyinstaller/pyinstaller/doc/advanced-topics.rst

 subject to environment manipulation.

-On POSIX platforms where look-up via ``procfs`` is nominally supported (i.e., Linux, Cygwin, FreeBSD, NetBSD, and SunOS), it is strictly enforced.
+On POSIX platforms where look-up via ``procfs`` is nominally supported (i.e., Linux, Cygwin, NetBSD, and SunOS), it is strictly enforced.
 If the corresponding entry under ``/proc/<ppid>`` cannot be accessed for whatever reason (e.g., additional security constraints), the validation will fail and prevent the ``onefile`` application from running.
 This currently applies regardless of whether the executable has ``setuid`` bit set or not.

+On FreeBSD systems, the ``procfs`` fileystem is not mounted by default;
+therefore, the parent-process validation is skipped if ``/proc`` entry is inaccessible, but only if ``setuid`` bit is not set on the executable.
+If ``setuid`` bit is set, the executable will fail to run unless parent process can be validated (i.e., ``procfs`` filesystem is mounted).

 .. _bootloader security validation onedir: